MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 For more information, see [Traceparent header](https://www.w3.org/TR/trace-context/#traceparent-header).

-### The OpenCensus extension for Azure Functions
+### Create a tracer with the OpenCensus extension

 Use the OpenCensus extension that's specific to Azure Functions.
 Don't use the OpenCensus package that you might use in other cases (for example, [Python Webapps](/azure/azure-monitor/app/opencensus-python#instrument-with-opencensus-python-sdk-with-azure-monitor-exporters)).

 Azure Functions offers many input and output bindings, and each binding has a different way of embedding the traceparent.
 For this architecture, when events and messages are consumed, two Azure functions are triggered.

-That means that two things need to be done:
+Before the two functions can trigger:

-1) The context (characterized by the identifier of the trace and identifier of the current span) must be embedded in a *traceparent* in the W3C trace context format.
+1) The context (characterized by the identifier of the trace and the identifier of the current span) must be embedded in a traceparent in the W3C trace context format.
 This embedding is dependant on the nature of the output binding.
-For instance, the example architecture uses Event Hubs as a messaging system.
+For instance, the architecture uses Event Hubs as a messaging system.
 The traceparent is encoded into bytes and embedded in the sent event(s) as the “Diagnostic-Id” property, which achieves the right trace context in the output binding.

    Two spans can be linked even if they're not parent and child.
 For distributed tracing, the current span points to the next one.
 Creating a [link](https://opencensus.io/tracing/span/link/) establishes this relationship.

    The [Azure Functions Worker](https://www.nuget.org/packages/Microsoft.Azure.Functions.Worker/1.15.0-preview1#readme-body-tab) package manages the embedding and linking for you.

-1) An Azure function in the middle of the end-to-end flow extracts the contextual information from the passed on *traceparent*.
+1) An Azure function in the middle of the end-to-end flow extracts the contextual information from the passed on traceparent.
 Use the OpenCensus extension for Azure Functions for this step.
 Instead of adding this process in the code of each Azure function, the OpenCensus extension implements a pre-invocation hook on the function app level.

    The pre-invocation hook: